 12. Use an iBuyer

-The iBuyer model is an up-and-coming way for sellers to value and list their homes in a timely manner.
-If you’re looking to price your home to sell fast, you have a short timeline.
-With an iBuyer program, you can sell and close on your house within just a few weeks.
+iBuying is an up-and-coming way for sellers to value and list their homes promptly.
+You have a short timeline if you’re looking to price your home to sell fast.
+With an iBuyer program, you can sell and close your house within just a few weeks.

 Selling your home is daunting and intimidating whether you’ve been planning on it for months or just decided to do it yesterday.
 Fortunately for you, the resources at your fingertips are more plentiful than ever before.